Antihistamine (eye drop)

 • Olopatadine

-How should I take/use this medication?
+How should I use these medications?

 For proper use of eye drop:

-• Wash your hands with soap and water, and read the instructions on the label
+• Wash your hands with soap and water, and read the instructions on the label.

-• Shake the bottle
+• Shake the bottle.

-• Tilt your head backwards and look up
+• Tilt your head backwards and look up.

 • Gently pull the lower eyelid down to form a pocket and squeeze the bottle to apply one drop into your eye.
-To prevent the tip of the bottle from getting dirty, make sure the tip does not touch the eye or any other surface
+To prevent the tip of the bottle from getting dirty, make sure the tip does not touch the eye or any other surface.

-• Close your eyes and press down gently on the inner corner of your eye for 1 to 2 minutes to allow the medicine to be absorbed and prevent it from being drained into the back of your throat
+• Close your eyes and press down gently on the inner corner of your eye for 1 to 2 minutes to allow the medicine to be absorbed and prevent it from being drained into the back of your throat.

 • If you need to use more than 1 drop of medicine, or if you are using another type of eye drop, wait at least 5 to 10 minutes before applying the next eye drop.
 This is to prevent the first drop of medicine from being washed away by the second drop of medicine before it has time to work.
-This also prevents any medicine interactions between different eye drops
+This also prevents any interactions between different eye drops.

-• If your doctor prescribed both eye drops and eye ointments, you should use the eye drops first
+• If your doctor prescribed both eye drops and eye ointments, you should use the eye drops first.

 For contact lens wearers:

-• Remove your contact lens before each application of medication
+• Remove your contact lens before each application of medication to avoid eye irritation.

-• If you are using hard lens, you can put them on directly after applying the eye drops
+• If you are using hard lens, you can put them on directly after applying the eye drops.

 • If you are using soft lens, you can put them on 30 minutes after applying the eye drops.
-Otherwise, your lens may be damaged by the preservatives present in the eye drops
+Otherwise, your lens may be damaged by the preservatives present in the eye drops.

-What should I do if I forget to take/use this medication?
+What should I do if I forget to use these medications?

-What precautions should I take?
+What precautions should I take when using these medications?

 Inform your healthcare professional if:

-• You are allergic to this medication or any of the other ingredients of this medication
+• You are allergic to antihistamine eye drops or any other ingredients used in these medications

 • You are pregnant, planning to become pregnant, or breastfeeding

-What are some common side-effects of this medication?
+What are some common side effects of these medications?

 • Headache, blurred vision

-These effects are mild and will subside after some time.
+These side effects are mild and will subside after some time.
 Do not drive or operate machinery immediately after using the eye drops.

 • Burning, stinging, redness or irritation of the eye